urbanjost/M_msg/README.md

    as described at [https://fortran-lang.org](https://fortran-lang.org) when there is a production version of fpm(1) available.

-   In the mean time it is the first and simplest module set up using fpm(1) in an attempt to explore the use of fpm(1).
-The initial goal is to set up all the seperate modules with fpm(1) and then change the FUNIX repository to build entirely using fpm(1) as an experiment.
+   In the mean time it is my first first and simplest module set up using fpm(1); in an attempt to explore the use of fpm(1).
+The initial goal is to set up all the seperate modules needed by the FUNIX repository with fpm(1) and then change the FUNIX repository to build entirely using fpm(1) as an experiment.